amanmdest/amanmdest/readme.md

 - 🏙️ Python enthusiastic | Backend Developer
 - 🎓 System Analysis and Development, Anhanguera Graduated - Brasília, DF
-- 🌐 Say hi on my social networks or send me an email so we can learn/ create together amanmdest@gmail.com.
+- 🌐 Say hi on my social networks or send me an email so we can learn and create together amanmdest@gmail.com.

 <details>
   <summary> 🧑‍💻 Crafting (computer languages, universe and thinking) </summary>